 James Hardie is not responsible for damage due to improper storage and handling of its products.

-James Hardie products are robust and durable once installed.
+Hardie[TM] fibre cement products are robust and durable once installed.
 It is important to keep the product dry in storage and during installation.

 If product becomes saturated prior to installation the following can occur.